 Using CBD products containing THC - This is perhaps the most common reason for tailing a CBD drug test.
 Most of the times this happens ue to usage of low-quality product containing little THC amounts.
 A lot of manufacturers claim that their products don't have THC, but it is not always true.

-It is theoretically possible to get a false positive drug test result through CBD oil through pure CBD having less than 0.3 percent THC.
 Therefore, when choosing a CBD product, contact only reputable manufacturers to ensure that the product contains pure CBD oil or is at an effective or totally safe concentration.

 To thoroughly differentiate between CBD and hempseed oil, we should also know what they've got in common.
 Both the CBD and hempseed oil are hemp derived product and both these might also show hemp leaf on their packaging.
 However, research carefully before buying and always read the labels.
 It is also simple to mix both these up, and also it is unfortunate that a lot of businesses also resorted to misrepresenting the products for increasing profits.